PhilLockett/UnitTest/README.md

 macro.
 The `value` parameter is specified as a decimal, so for example, an acceptable deviation of 25% would be set by calling SET_TOLERANCE(0.25).

-Time checking can be disabled by setting the tolerance to 0.0.
+Time checking can be disabled with the macro TIMINGS_OFF or by setting the tolerance to 0.0.
+Time checking can be enabled with the macro TIMINGS_ON or by setting the tolerance to a positive non zero value.

 Also note that any change to the test names, i.e. the value of `func` used in the call to UNIT_TEST, "timings.txt" will need to be deleted so that the